microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 ### IUnknown

-Note that unlike WinRT interfaces, delegates do not implement IInspectable, only IUnknown.
+Note that unlike xlang interfaces, delegates do not implement IInspectable, only IUnknown.
 This means that they cannot be inspected for type information at runtime.